elcodo254/alx-low_level_programming/0x03-debugging/README.md

 0-main.c: Change a line in code to test 0 main.h: header file with prototypes
 1-main.c: debugging by commenting out
-2-main.c: print largest number of three
+2-main.c: print largest number of three 3-print_remaining_days.c: remaining days of the year